azureautomation/automation-packs/managed-vm/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This Azure Resource Manager template deploys a new Windows Server 2016 VM and configures it to be managed with Azure Automation features.
-These include Update management, Inventory, Change Tracking, Desired State Configuration, and a makes the VM a hybrid worker.
+These include Update management, Inventory, Change Tracking, Desired State Configuration, and makes the VM a hybrid worker.

 ## Azure Automation features